timmbogner/Farm-Data-Relay-System/README.md

 # Farm Data Relay System

-The purpose of the Farm Data Relay System is to provide a method of exchanging data between many ESP32 or ESP8266 devices in a situation where it would be difficult or energy-consuming to provide full WiFi coverage.
+The purpose of the Farm Data Relay System is to provide a method of exchanging data between many ESP32 or ESP8266 devices in situations where it would be difficult or energy-consuming to provide full WiFi coverage.
 A major goal is to make the system straight-forward and easy to use, as the primary user may not necessarily be very familiar with Arduino.
 Using an assigned MAC address scheme allows for the whole system to be configured by setting just a handful of values in code.
 Other than the sensors, each device in the system has a one-byte address.
 To make things easier, it's good to keep their addresses consecutive with their order in the system.
 At boot, each device changes its MAC address to "AA:BB:CC:DD:EE:xx" where xx is the device's address identifier.
 There are three types of units in the FDRS: the terminal, the relays, and the gateway.